-Matrix in CR chondrites, which includes igneous fragments, isolated mineral grains, CAIs, AOAs, dark inclusions, and metal grains, accounts for ~3540 vol% of the bulk composition of Renazzo (Bayron et al., 2014).
-The modal abundance of chondrules and chondrule fragments in Renazzo is ~5060 vol%.
-Multilayered FeO-poor (type-I), mostly porphyritic chondrules (attesting to partially melting), constitute the vast majority of chondrules, with the remainder consisting of sulfide-rich, FeO-rich (type-II) chondrules and chondrule fragments.
+The matrix component in Renazzo, which includes igneous fragments, isolated mineral grains, CAIs, AOAs, dark inclusions, and metal grains, accounts for ~3540 vol% of the bulk composition (Bayron et al., 2014).
+The abundance of chondrules and chondrule fragments in Renazzo is ~5060 vol%.
+Multilayered, FeO-poor (type-I) chondrules (mostly porphyritic attesting to partially melting) constitute the vast majority of the chondrules, with the remainder consisting of sulfide-rich, FeO-rich (type-II) chondrules and chondrule fragments.
 Rare relict type-I grains (and/or compositionally similar precursor material) have been identified within some type-II chondrules (Schrader et al., 2015).
 Al-rich chondrules have also been identified in minor abundances.
-The chondrules and other components were formed under variable conditions from a common nebula reservoir.
+The chondrules, metal, and matrix formed under variable conditions from a common nebula reservoir.
 This is attested by the complimentary chemical composition of these components, as well as by the enrichment and depletion in metal and silicate (respectively) of the same presolar s-process carrier phase (observed as a correlation in nucleosynthetic Mo and W isotope anomalies) (Budde et al., 2018).
-All of these components ultimately agglomerated in the solar nebula at approximately the same heliocentric distance as the CI chondrites.
+All of these components ultimately agglomerated in the outer solar system (beyond Jupiter) at approximately the same heliocentric distance as the CI chondrites.